BelindaBGarana/DMEA/README.md

 Though there are many algorithms for drug repurposing, most only evaluate individual drugs which can be prone to off-target effects.
-In contrast, our approach is to evaluate drug mechanisms-of-action by aggregating results across many drugs.
-Though mechanisms-of-action have also been evaluated in a similar manner by the Connectivity Map (clue.io), Drugmonizome (<https://maayanlab.cloud/drugmonizome>), and DrugEnrichr(<https://maayanlab.cloud/DrugEnrichr>), these tools only
+In contrast, our approach is to evaluate drug mechanisms of action by aggregating results across many drugs.
+Though mechanisms of action have also been evaluated in a similar manner by the Connectivity Map (clue.io), Drugmonizome (<https://maayanlab.cloud/drugmonizome>), and DrugEnrichr(<https://maayanlab.cloud/DrugEnrichr>), these tools only